+- Update compressor engine emissions to reflect catalyst data based on new catalyst design

+- Add two (2) compressor engines

+- Update storage tank and loading emissions using ProMax 4.0

+- Add fuel conditioning heater

+- Remove generator hours of operation limit

+Promoting a healthy environment.

-- Updating compressor engine emissions to reflect catalyst data based on a new catalyst design from the manufacturer - Updating storage tank emissions using ProMax 3.2 - New installation of a fuel conditioning heater (0.5 million BTU/hr capacity) - Removing the generator hours of operation limit - Eliminating the compressor fuel use limit and synthetic minor status - Increasing the dehydrator throughput to 110 million standard cubic feet per day (mmscfd) per dehydrator - Modifying the dehydrator flash tank control efficiency based on new standardized guidance from WVDEP - Modifying compressor blowdown and pigging events based on expected operations
+- Eliminate compressor fuel use limit and synthetic minor status - Increase the dehydrator throughput to 110 million standard cubic feet per day (mmscfd) per dehydrator - Modify dehydrator flash tank control efficiency based on new DAQ guidance - Modify the compressor blowdown and pigging events based on expected operations

-The following process description was taken from Permit Application R13-3167B:
+The following process description was taken from Permit Application R13-3166C:

-The Canton North Compressor Station is located in Doddridge County, West Virginia.
-Gas from surrounding pipelines enters the facility through one (1) receiver and associated slug catcher.
+The Mountain Compressor Station is located in Tyler County, West Virginia.
+Gas from surrounding pipelines enters the facility through a receiver and associated slug catcher.
 From there, the gas is metered and routed through a scrubber and filter separator.
 Any produced liquids from the scrubber or separator are sent to the 400 barrel settling tank (TK-1502).
-Gas from the filter separator is sent to one (1) of eleven (11) 1,680 hp Waukesha compressor engines (C-100 - C-1100).
-The eleven (11) compressor engines are controlled with NSCR catalysts and air-fuel ratio controllers (1C - 11C).
+Gas from the filter separator is sent to one (1) of thirteen (13) 1,680 hp Waukesha compressor engines (C-100 - C-1300).
+The thirteen (13) compressor engines are controlled with NSCR catalysts and air-fuel ratio controllers (1C - 11C and 15C - 16C).
 Fuel gas for the compressor engines will be treated prior to the engines by a fuel conditioning skid with a 0.5 MMBtu/hr heater (FUEL1) to allow more complete combustion.
 Produced fluids are routed to the settling tank and gas going to one of the two (2) TEG dehydrators.